Uncharted 4: A Thief's End: Promotion

-The game's story trailer, which Druckmann considers "the best trailer in Naughty Dog's history", was released on February 24, 2016.
-Upon its release, Ubisoft's Aymar Azaïzia noticed the use of a piece of art from Assassin's Creed IV: Black Flag (2013); Naughty Dog replaced the art in a new version of the trailer, and released a statement apologizing to Ubisoft.
-A trailer titled "Heads or Tails", depicting Nathan contemplating his choices, was released on March 25; it was shown before select screenings of Batman v Superman: Dawn of Justice and 10 Cloverfield Lane (both 2016).
+The story trailer, which Druckmann considered "the best trailer in Naughty Dog's history", was released on February 24, 2016.
+Ubisoft's Aymar Azaïzia noticed the trailer featured of a piece of art from Assassin's Creed IV: Black Flag (2013); Naughty Dog replaced it in a new version and apologized to Ubisoft.
+A trailer titled "Heads or Tails", depicting Nathan contemplating his choices, was released on March 25, and shown before some screenings of Batman v Superman: Dawn of Justice and 10 Cloverfield Lane (both 2016).
 A trailer for the multiplayer mode Plunder was released on April 22; it was playable at PAX East on April 22–24.
 The final pre-launch trailer was released on April 25, 2016.

-A beta for Uncharted 4s multiplayer mode was included with all copies of Uncharted: The Nathan Drake Collection, and was available from December 4–13, 2015.
+A beta for the multiplayer mode was included with all copies of Uncharted: The Nathan Drake Collection, and was available from December 4–13, 2015.
 An open beta was later available from March 4–7, 2016, to all users.
-To encourage pre-order sales, Naughty Dog collaborated with several outlets to provide special edition versions of the game.
-The "Special Edition" includes a SteelBook case, a hardcover art book, and unlock codes for additional content in the multiplayer mode.
-The "Libertalia Collector's Edition" contained the same content, in addition to a statue of Nathan Drake.
-The game's cover art was unveiled on June 3, 2015, featuring Nathan Drake.
+To encourage pre-order sales, Naughty Dog collaborated with several outlets to provide special edition versions of the game: the "Special Edition" includes a SteelBook case, a hardcover art book, and unlock codes for additional content in the multiplayer mode; and the "Libertalia Collector's Edition" also included a statue of Nathan Drake.
+The cover art was unveiled on June 3, 2015.
 Sony released a 500 GB PlayStation 4 console, which includes a copy of the game and a set of Uncharted 4-branded DualShock 4 controllers.
 A pair of Uncharted 4-themed PlayStation headphones was also released.